kjac/FormEditor/Tutorials/QuickStart.md

             color: #a94442;
         }

-        /* a little bit of form element styling to make it look a nicer */ div.form-group {
+        /* some basic form element styling to make it look a little bit nicer */ div.form-group {
             margin-bottom: 1em;
         }